 That said, it’s also vulnerable to any changes in the bank’s business.
 If the bank experiences a slowdown, then so will you.
 And unlike certain other banking-as-a-service platforms, there are no built-in alternatives, so you’ll need to find a new bank yourself.

 Each establishes a relationship with a single bank partner and powers all of their clients’ financial features through that relationship.
 The advantages of this model are that you can go live fairly quickly, with relatively few resources.
-In some cases, the platform will also handle compliance for you, which reduces the amount of ongoing work that must be handled by your team.
+In some cases, the platform will also streamline compliance for you, which reduces the amount of ongoing work that must be handled by your team.

 But the weaknesses of choosing a model with a single bank partner are evident in the story of BBVA.
 They were a pioneer in the banking-as-a-service space with the launch of their Open Platform in 2019—but then they decided to cease fintech operations in 2021.
 Their fintech clients were forced to find an alternative solution on short notice.
 This same pattern has been repeated several times since; it’s hardly an isolated incident.